THE LENDING SHED

 A resident came to The Lending Shed several months after it opened and, peeking into the shed to see the inventory, inquired about getting some diapers for her sister.
 She told the volunteer, "My sister lives on Social Security and wheels herself around in a wheelchair.
 She's incontinent and sits on sheets or towels all day.
 You can imagine the problems she has with infections and rashes."
 The woman explained further by saying, "supplying her with diapers for a month costs over $300.
 Could we have some of those adult diapers for her?"

-In the coming months, other borrows shared similar stories and the next project was born.
+In the coming months, other borrowers shared similar stories and the next project was born.
 Seeing there was a need in the community for adult incontinent supplies.
-The Lending Shed, under the umbrella of Family Health Care Amigos, partners with the Southern Arizona Diaper Bank in order to receive tabbed briefs, pull-ups, adult wipes and pads for both men and women.
+The Lending Shed, under the umbrella of Family Health Care Amigos, partnered with the Southern Arizona Diaper Bank in order to receive pull-ups, bladder control pads, adult wipes and bed pads for both men and women.

 Volunteer and Coordinator of The Lending Shed